-- If you do not understand how a specific control functions, or have not yet thoroughly read the Features and Controls section, do so now. - Do NOT attempt to operate the unit without first becoming familiar with the location and function of all controls.
+- If you do not understand how a specific control functions, or have not yet thoroughly read the FEATURES AND CONTROLS section, do so now. - Do NOT attempt to operate the unit without first becoming familiar with the location and function of all controls. - While standing on the operator's platform, engage the parking brake, make sure that the PTO switch is disengaged, and that the ground speed control levers are in the NEUTRAL position.

-- 1. While standing on the operator's platform, engage the parking brake, make sure that the PTO switch is disengaged, and that the ground speed control levers are in the NEUTRAL position. - 2.
-A warm engine may not require choking.
+- A warm engine may not require choking.
 Set the engine throttle control to FAST throttle position.
-Then fully close the choke by pulling the knob OUT fully. - 3.
-Insert the key into the ignition switch and turn it to START. - 4.
+Then fully close the choke by pulling the knob OUT fully. - Insert the key into the ignition switch and turn it to START. - 4.
 After the engine starts, gradually open the choke (push knob down fully).
 Reduce to half throttle speed and allow engine to warm.
-Warm up the engine by running it for atleast a minute before engaging the PTO switch or driving the rider. - 5.
+Warm up the engine by running it for atleast a minute before engaging the PTO switch or driving the unit. - 5.
 After warming the engine always operate the unit at FULL throttle when mowing.

 In the event of an emergency the engine can be stopped by simply turning the ignition switch to STOP.
 Use this method only in emergency situations.
-For normal engine shut down follow the procedure given in Stopping the Unit.
+For normal engine shut down follow the procedure given in Stopping the Zero-Turn Riding Mower.

-Starting the Engine - Briggs & Stratton Fuel Injected Models
+Starting the Engine - Briggs & Stratton Fuel Injected Models with Manual Throttle Control